31st August 2018

 If you do not require the use of sudo due to changing file permissions, you should reset your permissions first and then follow this guide.
 Messing with permissions is a sure-fire way to lead to all sorts of awful problems later on.
-On OSX, permissions can be reset by following this guide.
+On OSX, permissions can be reset.
+There used to be a guide on resetting permissions in OSX on the Apple support website but the link is now returning a 404.
+You should be familiar with resetting permissions on OSX before proceeding.
 On Linux there is no easy way to reset permissions.
 In general, a reinstall is the best route to go here.

 If you have any global Node.js modules installed via NPM, now would be a good time to delete them.
 We will most likely be changing the destination of the global modules folder and will have to reinstall them anyway.

 We first need to check if Node.js is already installed on your system.
 This can be done by running the command below at the command line: